-While studying for the CompTIA Cybersecutity Analyst+ (CySA+) exam and Certified Ethical Hacker (CEH) exams, I came across a large number of legal terms that all sounded pretty similar.
+While studying for the CompTIA Cybersecurity Analyst+ (CySA+) exam and Certified Ethical Hacker (CEH) exams, I came across many legal terms that all sounded pretty similar.
 I took some notes on what they were and decided to publish them here for ease of reference.
 These are USA-based unless otherwise stated.

-Children’s Online Privacy Protection Act (COPPA): This is for protection of privacy of children.
+Children's Online Privacy Protection Act (COPPA): This is for the protection of the privacy of children.
 COPPA requires a privacy act specific to websites that knowingly collect information from children.
-In this case, children are defined as persons below age 13.
+In this case, children are defined as persons below the age of 13.
 Parental consent is required for data collection

-Computer Fraud and Abuse Act (CFAA): Prohibits unauthorized access to computer system that is involved in interstate commerce.
+Computer Fraud and Abuse Act (CFAA): Prohibits unauthorized access to computer systems involved in interstate commerce.
 Essentially this makes hacking a crime in the USA.

 Electronic Communications Privacy Act (ECPA): Restricts government interception of communications.

 Family Education Rights and Privacy Act (FERPA): Regulates how student educational records.
 This allows students and guardians the right to inspect records.
-It also covers the obligations of the data storage entity for release of that information.
-If a student is an adult, the student’s parents may not request a copy of their data.
+It also covers the data storage entity's obligations to release information.
+If a student is an adult, the student's parents may not request a copy of their data.

-Federal Information Security Management Act (FISMA): Provides guidance on running information security programs in the US federal government.
+Federal Information Security Management Act (FISMA): Guides running information security programs in the US federal government.
 This provides three zones: FISMA-High, FISMA-Medium, and FISMA-Low.
 FISMA systems have a required risk assessment, incident response requirement, and business continuity-of-operations plan.

 Identity Theft and Assumption Deterrence Act (ITADA): This makes identity theft illegal.
 Identity theft is any type of impersonation of another individual.

 Gramm-Leach-Bliley Act (GLBA): This covers the financial and banking industry.
 This requires that financial institutions have a formal security program and designated security officer (CISO or similar).
-This includes the Safeguards Rule which is a set of privacy acts specific to protecting customer information.
+This includes the Safeguards Rule, a set of privacy acts specific to protecting customer information.

 Payment Card Industry Data Security Standard (PCI DSS): This applies to organizations that handle payment data.
 This requires enhanced security controls and specifically a yearly vulnerability scan through a licensed agency.

 Privacy Act of 1974: This applies to federal agencies.
-This law states that “no agency shall disclose any record which is contained in a system of records by any means of communication to any person, or to another agency, except pursuant to a written request by, or with the prior written consent of, the individual to whom the record pertains.”
-Essentially it governs the use of Personally Identifiable Information (PII) by the federal government.
+This law states that "no agency shall disclose any record which is contained in a system of records by any means of communication to any person, or to another agency, except under a written request by, or with the prior written consent of, the individual to whom the record pertains."
+Essentially, it governs the federal government's use of Personally Identifiable Information (PII) by the federal government.

-Sarbanes-Oxley Act (SOX): This law provides protection to both the public and investors against fraud for publicly traded companies.
+Sarbanes-Oxley Act (SOX): This law protects both the public and investors against fraud in publicly traded companies.
 This was created after the Enron and WorldCom financial meltdowns.
-This involves cybersecurity because, as cybersecurity experts, we must validate data integrity in general *but especially* for SOX-regulated systems.
-Essentially this act is to prevent financial crimes from altering data and to ensure it is auditable.
+This involves cybersecurity because, as cybersecurity experts, we must validate data integrity, generally, *but especially* for SOX-regulated systems.
+Essentially, this act prevents financial crimes from altering data and ensures it is auditable.